9 Top Shampoos for Hair Loss: My 2023 Review

 Lady Alopecia with a Nioxin bottle

-I’ve bumped it in favour of Revita because some people notice scalp irritation, itchiness, even increased hair fall when they start using Nioxin.
-As I tell my readers, this is a NORMAL reaction for the first 2 weeks – as your scalp gets used to the new formula – but for many, that’s too much of a risk.
+I’ve bumped Nioxin’s cleanser shampoo in favor of Revita because some people notice scalp irritation, itchiness, even increased hair fall when they start using Nioxin.
+As I tell my readers, this is a NORMAL reaction for the first 2 weeks of switching hair products – as your scalp gets used to the new formula – but for many, that’s too much of a risk.

 Nioxin System 2 Cleanser